nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 * Ensure plans are in place for any migration or changes to Subsidiary suppliers, for example DocMan or Apollo Scan for document scanning and management ([see information in Pre-migration planning phase](/prm-practice-migration/guide/pre-migration-tasks#subsidiary-suppliers))

-* Export any letter templates and clinical templates to Microsoft Word from the Source system (old) to be able to import them to the new supplier system (target) after the go-live date
+* Export any letter templates and clinical templates to Microsoft Word from the existing system (source) to be able to import them to the new supplier system (target) after the go-live date

 * Clear down any inboxes and outstanding workflows and all open communication tasks, such as pathology and registration.
 At the point of the [Final data production day](/prm-practice-migration/guide/cutover-and-go-live#final-data-production), you will want to have zero tasks outstanding

-* Ensure that all users are logged off the source supplier system so that the supplier can do the data extraction
+* Ensure that all users are logged off the existing supplier system (source) so that the supplier can do the data extraction